 The initiator shall initiate the MU-MIMO BF training subphase a MBIFS following the transmission of the MIMO BF Setup frame.
 In the MU-MIMO BF training subphase, the initiator shall transmit one or more EDMG BRP-RX/TX packets to the remaining responders in the MU group.
 Each EDMG BRP-RX/TX packet shall be separated by SIFS.
 Both the TA and RA fields of each transmitted EDMG BRP-RX/TX packet shall be set to the MAC address of the initiator.
 If a responder whose corresponding bit in the Group User Mask field within the last received MIMO BF Setup frame from the initiator was equal to 1 receives an EDMG BRP-RX/TX packet with both the TA and RA fields equal to the MAC address of the initiator, the responder should perform receive AWV training.
-Each transmitted EDMG BRP-RX/TX packet is used to train one or more transmit sectors and, for each transmit sector, a number of receive AWVs.
-In each EDMG BRP-RX/TX packet, the initiator shall include, for each selected transmit sector, TRN subfields in the TRN field for remaining responders to perform receive AWV training.
 For each EDMG BRP-RX/TX packet, the TXVECTOR parameter EDMG_TRN_LEN shall be set to a value greater than zero.
 The parameters RX_TRN_PER_TX_TRN and EDMG_TRN_M shall be set in such a manner that the number of TRN subfields included in the TRN field used for receive AWV training is the maximum number of receive sectors across all the remaining responders based on the L-TX-RX subfields and the EDMG TRN-Unit M subfields in the feedback from all the remaining responders in the SISO phase.
-The initiator may transmit each EDMG BRP-RX/TX packet to train multiple TX DMG antennas simultaneously using TRN subfields defined in 30.9.2.2.6 to reduce the training time.
 The TX Antenna Mask field of each EDMG BRP-RX/TX packet shall indicate the TX DMG antenna(s) which is being used by the responder to transmit the EDMG BRP-RX/TX packet.
 The BRP CDOWN field of each EDMG BRP-RX/TX packet shall indicate the number of remaining EDMG BRP RX/TX packets to be transmitted by the initiator in the MU-MIMO BF training subphase.

 The initiator shall initiate the MU-MIMO BF feedback subphase a MBIFS following the transmission of the EDMG BRP RX-TX packet with the BRP CDOWN field set to 0.
 In the MU-MIMO BF feedback subphase, the initiator shall transmit a MIMO BF Poll frame to poll each remaining responder to collect MU-MIMO BF feedback from the preceding MU-MIMO BF training subphase.
-The MIMO BF Poll frames should be sent using the DMG control mode.
 The TA field of each MIMO BF Poll frame shall be set to the BSSID of the initiator and the RA field shall be set to the MAC address of the corresponding responder. …